battlecode/battlehack20-scaffold/README.md

 You should see a game between `examplefuncsplayer` and `examplefuncsplayer` being played.

-NOTE: if you're on Windows and you get incomprehensible output, try instead:
+**If you're on Windows and you get incomprehensible output, try instead:**

 ```
 python3 run.py examplefuncsplayer examplefuncsplayer --raw-text